HamidBostani2021/EvadeDroid/README.md

 # EvadeDroid
-This source code is not available until completing the responsible disclosure process.
+The source code is in the process of being published.
 <!---
 This tool is not available because the EvadeDroid pipeline is under modification.
 -->